Aims, Wellness & Program Overview

 Residents gain experience in all major subspecialties, including cornea and external disease, glaucoma, neuro-ophthalmology, ophthalmic plastic surgery, ophthalmic pathology, pediatric ophthalmology, uveitis, low vision, contact lens, refractive surgery and surgical and medical retinal disease.

-Our Project Aims Include:
+Our Program Aims Include:

 - To recruit high-achieving diverse ophthalmology resident candidates with a proven record of academic accomplishment, leadership, and social service.